Hussein-Sharifi/ETL/README.md

-# Financial Analysis ETL Pipeline with Quantum Stock Analysis
+# Financial Analysis ETL Pipeline

 This project is an end-to-end ETL pipeline that:

 - Extracts stock market data (stock prices, income statements, balance sheets, and cashflows) from the [Financial Modeling Prep API](https://site.financialmodelingprep.com/),
 - Transforms and loads the data into a PostgreSQL database,
-- Performs financial computations and generates key indicators,
+- Performs financial computations and generates key indicators for analysis,
-- Exports the processed data to Excel and updates a Power BI dashboard.
+- Exports statement and indicator data in tidy long format to csv files.
+Exports stock data to csv files.
+(In progress)

 ---